-KO Addiction is an organization that works to highlight the continuous drug epidemic of today.
-The opioid crisis in the United States is being called the worst drug crisis in history throughout the nation.
-More than 43,000 individuals per year die as a result of a drug-related death: a frightening number that needs immediate attention.
-In 2014, almost 47,100 people died from a drug overdose in the United States (source).
-That is more deaths than car accidents caused in the same year.
-The numbers continue to grow which is why KO Addiction is on a mission to do what it can to help this growing crisis.
+KO Addiction is an organization that works to highlight the continuous drug epidemic we are currently facing as a nation.
+The opioid crisis in the United States is being called the worst drug crisis in history.
+Throughout the country the numbers continue to rise which is why KO Addiction is on a mission to do what it can to help in this growing crisis.

 Drug and alcohol addiction is one of the most significant problems affecting our society today with direct impacts including increased death, crime, incarceration, poor health, and family discord.
 The government and insurance companies are doing little to prevent or stop this serious issue which is responsible for the deaths of more than 40,000 Americans each year, as well as countless other devastating effects to the people around them.
 Rather than enacting legislation and policies that strive to end addiction and help people maintain long term sobriety, they instead disproportionately allocate funding and attention to other areas of medicine deemed more important.
 Insurance carriers are driven by bottom line profit and will not change unless forced to do so.

 The lack of attention by our representatives in government and the indifference of insurance carriers are not working.
 We intend to use our platform to raise awareness of these issues, engage our community to provide support, and empower individuals to force change.